smcleod86/space-invaders-style-game/README.md

 ### Project 1 "Get the Poo"

 ## Space Invaders style game
-Welcome to my Space Invaders styled game, called "**Get the Poo**".
+Welcome to my Space Invaders styled game, called "_**Get the Poo**_".
 For our Project 1 I was interested in building a Space Invaders style game to test my HTML, CSS, and JS abilities.
 Part way through the project I was in the backyard taking a fresh air break, and I had the distinct pleasure of stepping in some faily fresh dog poo.
 Initially I was pretty irritated, but decided I was going to try to focus that energy into a theme for my game.

-In "**Get the Poo**", as the player is enjoying a sunny afternoon lounging in the grass, they can't help but notice a swarm of smiling dog poos throughout the grass.
+In "_**Get the Poo**_", as the player is enjoying a sunny afternoon lounging in the grass, they can't help but notice a swarm of smiling dog poos throughout the grass.
 It's going to be tricky not to get hit by the poo.
-With the aid of the **"a"** and **"d" buttons** on the the keyboard, the player controls a Mickey Mouse styled hand at the bottom of the screen, moving the hand from left to right.
-With a steady hand and firm grip, the user must deploy poop bags, using the **space bar** at the attacking poos in hopes that thier shoes may live to see another day.
+With the aid of the **"a"** and **"d" keys** on the the keyboard, the player controls a Mickey Mouse styled hand at the bottom of the screen, moving the hand from left to right.
+With a steady hand and firm grip, the user must deploy poop bags, using the _**space bar**_ at the attacking poos in hopes that thier shoes may live to see another day.

 ## Tech: